UpQuark/GeoNerves/README.md

 GeoNerves is a (work-in-progress) C# library for bulk-GeoCoding text addresses using the U.S. Census bulk geocoding API documented here: https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.pdf

 ### What is GeoCoding
-GeoCoding is the process of taking a street address, for example: `667 Massachusetts Avenue, Cambridge, MA, 02139` and turning that into a pair of Latitude / Longitude Coordinates `-71.104225,42.365723`.
+GeoCoding is the process of taking a street address, for example: `667 Massachusetts Avenue, Cambridge, MA, 02139` and turning that into a pair of Latitude / Longitude Coordinates `-71.104225,42.365723` required to find it on a map.

 ### Why do I need it
 Most tools / APIs involved in mapping won't accept text street addresses, and require Latitude and Longitude.
 To show pins on a Google map canvas requires the coordinates of each address you want to show.